cmateu/intro_to_bayes_UB/README.rst

 **REQUIREMENTS**

-- 2017: Sign-up for Google Colaboratory.
+- NEW!
+(2017): Just sign-up for Google Colaboratory.

-- To execute Python codes offline you will need Numpy, Scipy and Matplotlib

 **COLABORATORY NOTEBOOKS**

-- L1 notebook available at `this link <https://drive.google.com/file/d/0BwJvfhI6VHVgRUhMSTBvZUhSZDA/view?usp=sharing>`__.
-Remember to copy it to your own Google Drive so you can edit and execute it.
+- Lesson 1 notebook available at `this link <https://drive.google.com/file/d/0BwJvfhI6VHVgRUhMSTBvZUhSZDA/view?usp=sharing>`__.

+Remember to copy each notebook to your own Google Drive so you can edit and execute it.

 **OFF-LINE FILES PROVIDED**